bhatit2/Front-end-Interview-questions/README.md

             }
         }
     Fix the above function to log correct values of i.
+ 19. Enlist all the falsy values in Javascript.

 ## AngularJS interview questions
 1. What is angularjs?
 Why do we need angularjs?